EtchedPixels/Fuzix-Compiler-Kit/README.md

 Signed comparison and sign extension are significantly slower than unsigned.
 This is an instruction set limitation.

+### Z8

+This port now passes most of the self tests and the code coverage compile tests.
+It has not yet been used except on test sets so probably contains quite a few bugs.
+Split I/D is supported.

 ### Z80 / Z180

 The Z80 code generator will generate reasonable Z80 code.
 The processor